iturdikulov/notes/spaced_repetition.md

 - Repeat yourself.
 Memory volume can be described as frequency * times.
 - Organize by source not by topic.
 You can't find ideal ontology, much simplier make decks for each source.
 Textbook → chapter source.
 - Write Atomic Flashcards, they should focus on one thing.
-It’s harder to objectively grade yourself if flashcard can be answered very ambiguously, if you click remembered, you will under-review the parts you forgot.
+It's harder to objectively grade yourself if flashcard can be answered very ambiguously, if you click remembered, you will under-review the parts you forgot.
   Exception: you can have big cards if you also have smaller cards that add up